 1892 - Inventing the Industrial Park

 Daniel Augustus (D.A.)
-Tompkins builds Atherton Cotton Mill (now converted to Atherton Lofts).
+Tompkins builds Atherton Cotton Mill (now Atherton Lofts).
 With the groundbreaking ceremony on November 8, it became the first industrial structure in the area.
-By 1895, The Charlotte Daily Observer called this area (the corridor between South Boulevard and the railroad tracks) “the Manchester of Charlotte. “ By the turn of century, this corridor was home to Atherton Mill, Mecklenburg Flour Mill (producing three brands of flour), Charlotte Shuttle Block Factory, a sash cord factory, a spoke and handle factory, Charlotte Trouser Co., Southern Card Clothing Co., and Charlotte Pipe and Foundry Co.
+By 1895, The Charlotte Daily Observer called this area, the corridor between South Boulevard and the railroad tracks, “the Manchester of Charlotte. “ By the turn of century, this corridor was home to Atherton Mill, Mecklenburg Flour Mill (producing three brands of flour), Charlotte Shuttle Block Factory, a sash cord factory, a spoke and handle factory, Charlotte Trouser Co., Southern Card Clothing Co., and Charlotte Pipe and Foundry Co.
 It was, in essence, the city’s first industrial park.
 These factories were locally-owned and operated and did not use northern capital to start up.
 Their owners, with their fresh ideas and creative ways of making money, transformed Charlotte’s economy from an agrarian one to an industrial one.
-A South Carolina native who came to Charlotte in 1883, Tompkins led the “Cotton Mill Campaign” that, utilizing new ideas, new methods and new devices, transformed the once-rural Piedmont into the country’s textile manufacturing region by the 1920s.
+A South Carolina native who came to Charlotte in 1883, Tompkins led the “Cotton Mill Campaign” to bring new ideas, new methods and new devices to transform the once-rural Piedmont into the country’s textile manufacturing region by the 1920's.
 He eventually built 100 mills across the region.
 Charlotte was the center for textile machinery, and he dominated the market.
 Says Morrill in Historic Charlotte, “such men became convinced that future wealth in the region lay not in traditional farming methods but in industrialization, urbanization, and scientific agriculture.” (p.
 44)

 1893 - Bringing Professional Design to the Area